devitocodes/devito/README.md

 >>> op = Operator(Eq(f.forward, solve(eqn, f.forward)))
 ```

-An `Operator` generates low-level code from an ordered collection of `Eq`.
-This
+An `Operator` generates low-level code from an ordered collection of `Eq` (just
-code may also be compiled and executed
+one in this simple example).
+This code may also be compiled and executed

 ```python
 >>> op(t=timesteps)
 ```

-There is virtually no limit to the type of matrix-free operators that one can
+There is virtually no limit to the complexity of an `Operator` -- the Devito
-implement with Devito.
-The Devito compiler will automatically analyze the input,
+compiler will automatically analyze the input, detect and apply optimizations
-detect and apply optimizations (including single- and multi-node parallelism),
-and eventually generate code with arbitrarily complex loop nests, as required
+(including single- and multi-node parallelism), and eventually generate code
-by the symbolic specification -- clearly, all this is hidden away to the user.
+with suitable loops and expressions.

 Key features include:

-* A functional language to express FD operators.
+* A functional language to express finite difference operators.
 * Straightforward mechanisms to dynamically adjust the discretizion.
 * Constructs to express sparse operators (e.g., interpolation), classic linear
   operators (e.g., convolutions), and tensor contractions.